davidpagnon/Sports2D/README.md

 'nb_persons_to_detect': ["n", "number of persons to detect. int or 'all'. 'all' if not specified"], 'person_ordering_method': ["", "'on_click', 'highest_likelihood', 'largest_size', 'smallest_size', 'greatest_displacement', 'least_displacement', 'first_detected', or 'last_detected'. 'on_click' if not specified"],
 'first_person_height': ["H", "height of the reference person in meters.
 1.65 if not specified.
 Not used if a calibration file is provided"], 'visible_side': ["", "front, back, left, right, auto, or none. 'auto front none' if not specified.
-If 'auto', will be either left or right depending on the direction of the motion.
+If 'auto', will be either left or right depending on the direction the foot points to (does not work when both feet point towards the direction opposite to the motion, eg broad jump).
 If 'none', no IK for this person"], 'participant_mass': ["", "mass of the participant in kg or none.
 Defaults to 70 if not provided.
 No influence on kinematics (motion), only on kinetics (forces)"], 'perspective_value': ["", "Either camera-to-person distance (m), or focal length (px), or field-of-view (degrees or radians), or '' if perspective_unit=='from_calib'"], 'perspective_unit': ["", "'distance_m', 'f_px', 'fov_deg', 'fov_rad', or 'from_calib'"],